abinashpun/abinashpun.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
 Thank you for visiting my personal webpage.
-As a lead modeler at Discover Financial Services,I bring over a decade of experience in programming, software development and modeling.
-My main focus is on developing and implementing sophisticated statistical models and algorithms to get insights from extensive datasets, with a special emphasis on identifying fraudulent behavior.
+As a lead modeler at Discover Financial Services, I bring over a decade of experience in programming, software development and modeling.
+My main focus is on developing and implementing sophisticated statistical models and algorithms to identify fraudulent behavior.
 By leveraging my skills and experience, I aim to enhance Discover's ability to protect its customers and mitigate risks associated with fraudulent behavior.

 Prior to my tenure at Discover, I pursued a Ph.D. in high-energy experimental physics at Ohio University.
 My doctoral research delved into the analysis of data from Brookhaven National Lab, aimed at comprehending the state of our universe microseconds post-Big Bang.